KX-1126/myPyLox/README.md

 * [ ] Classes
 * [ ] Inheritance

+**Notice**: In my Python code, I mix camel case naming and underscore naming conventions.
+This is a habit I carried over from writing Swift, but you should not use this approach.
+You should instead use the recommended underscore naming convention in Python.

 Thanks for [this project](https://github.com/MtScience/PyLox) when I had trouble implementing Lox in Python.